patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 (Nate)
 The Position property allows elements to be positioned in a document, relative to other elements.
 We can use it to overlap elements over one another.
+Notice in this demo we've positioned four different widget elements over our map element.
-Flexbox + Position allows a lot of layout options, but for even more control, we need…
+Flexbox + Position allows a lot of layout options, but for even more control, we need CSS Grid Layout
 </aside>

 ---